Meerbusch: Economy

 Many companies have set up offices in the town's several light industrial estates.
 Most significantly, IMAV-Hydraulik GmbH has its headquarters in "Breite Straße" and Epson, Ernst-Rademacher GmbH, Nedap, ATHLON, BOBST GROUP and Kyocera Mita have settled in the business park at Mollsfeld, part of a large development called "Mollsfeld North".
 Thanks to its excellent motorway connections (A57 and A44) the town boasts several business parks and light industrial estates, also featuring logistics operations.
 The "Fritz-Wendt-Straße" industrial estate in Strümp was developed because of the grinding technology company Wendt GmbH.
 The "In der Loh" business park in Lank is home to businesses in the SME sector such as Abit AG and KUPP GmbH, and features modern architecture in "Robert-Bosch-Straße".

 Culture

-The town sees frequent theatre plays and music events staged at the Forum Wasserturm, based in Lank Latum, predominantly featuring the comedy and satire genres.
-Dieter Nuhr and Frank Lüdecke have become regular artists over recent years.
-Each winter a popular folcloristic stage play is being performed in front of a 6,000+ strong audience.
+The town sees frequent theatre plays and music events staged the Aula of SMG (Städt.
+Meerbusch Gymnasium, one of Meerbusch's two regional Grammar Schools) in Strümp, and at Forum Wasserturm, based in Lank Latum, predominantly featuring the comedy and satire genres.
+Each winter a popular folkloristic stage play is being performed in front of a 6,000+ strong audience.